mantisbt-plugins/mailtemplate/readme.md

 Make a backup copy of email_api.php in the core directory of your mantis installation.<br>
 Next make same changes as found in my version of email_api.php (changes have been marked with "## CN").<br>

-Nothing will change yet, everything works as before.
+Nothing will change yet, everything works as before.<br>
-Next open up entries-config_inc.php and add these to your mail settings in your config_inc.php As of now the adjusted scripts will kick in.
+Next open up entries-config_inc.php and add these to your mail settings in your config_inc.php. <br>
+As of now the adjusted scripts will kick in.<br>

 In case you want to de-activate the functionality, just change:<br>
 $g_use_mailtemplate = ON;<br>